Zhongqi0402/Digital_Support_Center/README.md

 5. In a terminal with the project folder, do `cd backend`
 6. run `npm run dev` and npm will take care of creating the table by running codes in `/backend/server.ts`

+### Features it currently supports
+1. Register a user to the database
+2. Check if a user exists in the database
+3. Update a ticket into the database
+4. Delete a ticket from the database

 ### SQL Code

 The backend component uses nodeJS with Sequelize ORM for communicating with dataabse.